Teapot4195/javapp/README.md

 ## TODOs:

-java.util.function interfaces should be extracted elsewhere somehow
+- java.util.function interfaces should be extracted elsewhere somehow

-in String (observed in Enum registration), String's overridden equals hides the templated variant that accepts shared_ptrs from object, investigate how to fix, preferably in a user friendly way, `.get()` is kind of ugly.
+- in String (observed in Enum registration), String's overridden equals hides the templated variant that accepts shared_ptrs from object, investigate how to fix, preferably in a user friendly way, `.get()` is kind of ugly.
   - It has been "fixed" if you override the method you can use the `DEFINE_SHARED_EQUALS` macro to redefine the templated shared\<\> equals overload.

-Most of the class implementations are very naive and less than optimal,
+- Most of the class implementations are very naive and less than optimal,

+- java.util.function interfaces that has an identity() member should return a memoized instance to save memory.
+- the best case scenario is one where the alloc\<\> function memoizes strings that are allocated.